noviirna/learn-python/1_data_type/string/README.md

 b = 'Hello World'
 ```

-To assign multiple line string, value have to be surrounded by either one character of single quotation marks (`'`) or double quotation marks `(")`.
+To assign multiple line string, value have to be surrounded by either three character of single quotation marks (`'`) or double quotation marks `(")`.
 ```python
 word = """Lorem ipsum dolor sit amet, consectetur adipiscing elit,